odinuv/web/en/apv/walkthrough/html/index.md

 different and case sensitive - when creating a web page locally on your PC, use **relative paths** and be precise with **case of letters**.

 ## Summary
-You should now be able to describe structure of any text document using HTML language.
+Now you should now be able to describe the structure of any text document using the HTML language.
 The document is still formatted poorly, we will get to that later.
 The documents you produce now are formated with some default formats build into your web browser.
 Do not worry, that you might not be able to create complex pages right now, you need to know the principles and be able to create simple pages.